bdxio/bdxio-yt-publisher/README.md

 Then select `Node.js` as OAuth 2.0 client and copy/paste the `client_id` and `client_secret` into `config/default.json`.
 If you need to create a new application don't forget to enable the "YouTube Data API v3" API for it.

-The second step is to export the CSV file containing all the talks informations :
+The second step is to export the CSV file containing all the talks informations:

   1. Go to the Google Drive account and open the spreadsheet `Talks <YEAR>` located in the folder `6- CFP - Speakers`
   2. Export the sheet named `Vidéos`
   3. Paste the CSV file at the root of the projet, it should be named `Talks <ANNEE>.csv`

-Check that this sheet contains :
+Check that this sheet contains:

   - room in column `A`
   - id in column `C`